The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 Open hours: every day 7 am - 3 pm Cost: $ 10 per person per day

-Each trail presents different sights and habitats.
+There are various trails through Curu, each one with its particular sights and habitats.
 They are classified from very easy to difficult.
-Some hikes are very demanding and should only be tried during dry season.
+Some trails are very demanding and should only be tried during dry season.

-The most easy to walk are the trails called Laguna, Toledo, Finca los Monos and Ceiba.
+The easiest walks are the trails called Laguna, Toledo, Finca los Monos and Ceiba.
 They are very well maintained and lead through different habitats where you can spot animals.

 Quesera is a road which can be driven in dry season with a 4WD.
 By foot the hike takes around 2 hours.
 The small bay of Quesera with its white-sand beach offers a castaway's feel.